cyrock-ai/.github/profile/README.md

 # Welcome to CYROCK AI

-We build cutting-edge AI-powered libraries and tools for developers.
+We build cutting-edge AI libraries and tools for developers and enterprises.

 ---